 Once you’ve gathered all your admissions requirements, the next step is to fill out and submit an application through Common App.
 UVA recommends that you send in your application as soon as possible, according to your admission deadlines.

-Make sure you have an idea of which school you would like to apply for before you fill out your application.
-You will be required to choose between the College of Arts & Sciences, the School of Architecture, the School of Engineering, the School of Nursing or the Kinesiology program.
+Make sure you have an idea of which school you would like to apply to before you fill out your application.
+You will be required to choose between the College of Arts & Sciences, the School of Architecture, the School of Engineering, the School of Nursing, or the Kinesiology program.

 For the optional essays on the UVA application, students must answer three essay responses, one of which corresponds with the school they specified in their application, and two from a list of eleven prompts.